1. About the Program

 Note: there will be (online/remote) pre-camp and post-camp activities as well.

 Fee: $0.
-This program is sponsored by the GenCyber program.
+This program is funded and sponsored by the GenCyber program.

 2. What are the program objectives?